ColemanFarv/ColemanFarvolden.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a 3rd year Mechatronics and Robotics Engineering student at Queen's University.
+📚 I'm a 3rd year Mechatronics and Robotics Engineering student at Queen's University.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are in Robotics and AI.
+I'm passionate about working on embodied AI.

-📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+💼  I'm seeking entry-level positions in AI and/or robotics where I can both learn and contribute.

 # Selected Experience